lookit/lookit-docs/docs/source/index.rst

 Here you will find detailed information about how to use Lookit to conduct developmental research online, as well as how to contribute to the codebase.

 If you're new to Lookit, check out the :ref:`Getting started <start_here>` guide.
-The best way to get up to speed on setting up your study is to work through the ref:`tutorial<tutorial>`.
+The best way to get up to speed on setting up your study is to work through the :ref:`tutorial<tutorial>`.

 What is Lookit?
 ----------------